Avanade/DevOpsHOL/continuous-integration/README.md

 Avanade DevOps HOL - Continuous Integration with Visual Studio Team Services
 ====================================================================================
-In this lab we use the application created in the Getting Started lab to set up Visual Studio Team Services to be able continuously integrate code into the master branch of code.
+In this lab, we use the application created in the Getting Started HOL to set up Visual Studio Team Services to be able continuously integrate code into the master branch of code.
 This means that whenever code is committed and pushed to the master branch, we want to ensure that it integrates into our code correctly to